 Declining family size, together with rising life expectancy greatly increases incentives to invest in human capital, in the quality of children, and hence of the future workforce, rather than in the quantity.
 So rising life expectancy is both a cause and a consequence of development.

 Are life expectancy trends in Asia different than the rest of the world?

 Overall, life expectancy trends in Asia are in line with international trends.
 According to the World Health Organization, on average, life expectancy has increased by six years since 1990.
 Mainland China and the Western Pacific region both follow this trend almost exactly.
 While all regions saw increases in their life expectancy rates, not all regions observed the same gains.
 Generally, Southeast Asia and Africa as regions both began with lower life expectancy rates, and improvements in those regions outpaced the gains in life expectancy in other regions.
-In Southeast Asia, life expectancy rose from 59 years to 68 years, while Africa saw life expectancy improve from 50 years to 58 years.
-By contrast, smaller gains in Europe and the Americas (which both rose to 76 years by 2013) allowed the Western Pacific region to reach the same average age.
+In Southeast Asia, life expectancy rose from 59 years to 69 years, while Africa saw life expectancy improve from 50 years to 60 years.
+By contrast, smaller gains in Europe and the Americas (which both rose to nearly 77 years in 2015) allowed the Western Pacific region to reach the same average age.